menandmice/ansible-module/ansible/docs/README.md

 ### Ansible modules

-The Ansible modules now can be placed in a number of directories, depending on your installation and requirements.
+The Ansible modules can than be placed in a number of directories, depending on your installation and requirements.

 1. `/usr/share/ansible/plugins/modules/`
    System wide installation, modules available to all users